-Unlike some cities, Irondale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Irondale are a mix of both white- and blue-collar jobs.
+Irondale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Irondale is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Irondale who work in office and administrative support (13.94%), management occupations (10.73%), and sales jobs (10.29%).
+There are especially a lot of people living in Irondale who work in office and administrative support (14.73%), management occupations (10.33%), and healthcare (8.81%).

 Also of interest is that Irondale has more people living here who work in computers and math than 95% of the places in the US.